nopnop2002/esp-idf-ftpServer/README.md

 This server manages file timestamps in GMT.
 - CONFIG_MDNS_HOSTNAME
 MDNS of FTP Server.You can connect with mDNS.local.
+You need to change the mDNS strict mode according to [this](https://github.com/espressif/esp-idf/issues/6190) instruction.
 - CONFIG_FTP_USER
 Username of FTP Server.
 - CONFIG_FTP_PASSWORD